Impact lives as a public health leader and educator. Create solutions that foster community health.

 If you hold a hospital diploma, associate degree in nursing, or bachelor’s degree (other than BSN), see the RN Track.

 Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of your time to completion, call an enrollment advisor at 855-646-5286.
+For a personalized estimate of your time to completion, call an enrollment specialist at 855-646-5286.

 |Course Code||PUBH 6127||Course||Public Health Policy, Politics and Progress||Credits||(5 cr.)|